clojuredocs/guides/README.md

-# CDS: Clojure Docs Site
+# CDS: Clojure Doc Site

 An assorted collection of tutorials, overviews, topical guides, and other documentation (all by various authors) for the Clojure